-Credit unions are an excellent source for services like savings accounts, checking accounts, and loans.
+Credit unions are an excellent source for services such as savings accounts, checking accounts, and loans.
 They’re usually a safe bet for finding free checking, and interest rates are typically competitive.
-What’s more, these institutions are often local, so they keep your money (and their attention) in the same community you live in.
+What’s more, these institutions are often local, so they keep your money (and their attention) in the same community in which you live.

 - Meet the eligibility requirement (this is usually easier than it sounds).